bionlproc/Raredis/README.md

 To train the model, use the [`allennlp train`](https://docs.allennlp.org/main/api/commands/train/) command with [one of our configs](https://github.com/shashank140195/Raredis/tree/main/Seq2rel/config) (or write your own!)

-For example, to train a model on the Raredis, first, preprocess the data mentioned in previous step or directly use the already pre processed data from [Seq2rel/preprocees_data](https://github.com/shashank140195/Raredis/tree/main/Seq2rel/preprocees_data) folder.
+For example, to train a model on the Raredis, first, preprocess the data mentioned in the previous step or directly use the already pre-processed data from [Seq2rel/preprocees_data](https://github.com/shashank140195/Raredis/tree/main/Seq2rel/preprocees_data) folder.

 Then, call `allennlp train` with the [Raredis config we have provided](https://github.com/shashank140195/Raredis/blob/main/Seq2rel/config/raredis_bertlarge_config.jsonnet)